MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-copy-matched-items-get-started.md

 #### Permissions on Azure blob for users

-Assign these permissions to the Azure blob for the users role.
+Assign these permissions to the Azure blob for the users role:

 ##### User actions